ufukseyithan/sea/docs/README.md

 ## Installation
 ### Prerequisites
-- Requires this .zip that contains necessarry GFX files to be extracted into the CS2D directory
+- This .zip that contains necessarry assets to be extracted into the CS2D directory
-- Requires `servertransfer.ls` to be entirely empty (including comments)
+- `servertransfer.lst` to be entirely empty (including comments)
+- *stats* (located at Create Server > More Settings) to be set to 0

 Put all the files into `sys/lua/sea-framework/` and done!